 - Extreme, winter and other adventure sports.
 You’re generally not covered for incidents and claims arising from participation in these sports.
 However, some insurers do offer cover for these as an optional extra.

 - Pre-existing medical conditions.
-Unless your insurer offers cover for your condition as an optional extra, you may not be covered for any claims resulting from or linked to it.
+Unless your insurer offers cover for your condition, you may not be covered for any claims resulting from or linked to it.

 - Intoxication.
 Injuries and other claims resulting from an incident where you were under the influence of drugs or alcohol may not be covered.